 This takes us to the Marshall Court.
 John Marshall served as Chief Justice for 34 years, starting in 1801.
 Like his predecessor Oliver Ellsworth, Chief Justice Marshall also championed a strong federal government and a concomitant powerful federal judiciary.
-He favored a unified voice for the Supreme Court, which he believed would give it greater authority and legitimacy.
-As a member of the waning Federalist Party, Marshall was politically outnumbered on the Court, but he still proved effective at achieving much of his project to strengthen the Court.
+He favored a unified voice for the Supreme Court, which he believed

+25. Henderson, supra note 6, at 309.